Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 $ kubectl apply -f pvc.yaml
 ```

-Minikube v0.26+ uses RBAC by default.
-We will need to grant access for training ops.
+If RBAC is enabled on the cluster, we will need to additionally grant an access for training ops.
 Let's define `service-account.yaml` for it.

 ```yaml
 # service-account.yaml